AI-HPC-Research-Team/GIT-Mol/README.md

 **Below are the specific parameter explanations for the `property_prediction` task:**
 #### property_prediction -- finetune.py
 - `--modals`
-  Modalities used in this task, contain graph2d, SMILES, or both.
+  Modalities used in this task contain graph2d, SMILES, or both.

 - `--pool`
   Type: `str`